fotober

 • Flight planning permits

-3D virtual tours represent another growing trend in real estate marketing.
-Investment in 3D camera equipment like Matterport ranges from $3,000-4,500.
-Virtual tours allow potential buyers to explore properties remotely, reducing unnecessary in-person showings.
-Statistics show that listings with virtual tours receive 87% more views than those without.
+Another growing trend in real estate marketing is 3D virtual tours.
+Investing in 3D camera equipment like Matterport, which ranges from $3,000 to $4,500, allows buyers to explore properties remotely, reducing unnecessary in-person showings.
+Listings with virtual tours receive 87% more views than those without, making it an essential tool for any real estate photographer.

-Virtual staging has revolutionized empty property marketing, costing 90% less than traditional staging.
-Learn to capture rooms with proper angles and lighting for virtual staging applications.
-Professional virtual staging software or services typically cost between $30-60 per room.
-Research shows that virtually staged properties sell 75% faster than empty spaces.
+Virtual staging has revolutionized empty property marketing, offering a cost-effective alternative to traditional staging-typically costing 90% less.
+To make the most of virtual staging, it's important to capture rooms with proper angles and lighting.
+Professional virtual staging software or services generally cost between $30-60 per room.
+Research shows that virtually staged properties sell 75% faster than empty spaces, further highlighting the impact of this technique.

 Video walkthroughs require additional skills and equipment: